silanglois/Process-SFG-data/README.md

 2. Open the `.mlapp` file in MATLAB (App Designer).
 3. Add the `supporting files` folder to your MATLAB path.
 Run `addpath(genpath("supporting files"));` in the command window, or right click onto the folder and select "add to path".
-4. Run the app from MATLAB.
+4. Run the app from MATLAB App Designer.

 ## Usage
 ### 1 - Select input directory